 - 29% of gross income for 3 children

 - 31% of gross income for 4 children

 - 34% of gross income for 5 or more children

-- Shared Placement-If a parent has a child for at least 25% of the time, he or she is considered to have shared placement with the other parent.
-A parent can have a child more than 25% of the time and still be obligated to pay the other parent child support.
+- Shared Placement– If a parent has a child for at least 25% of the time, he or she is considered to have shared placement with the other parent.
+A parent can have a child more than 25% of the time and still be obligated to pay the other parent’s child support.
 However, both parents’ incomes will be taken into consideration, The base formula is applied to both parties’ incomes but is discounted by the amount of placement time each has.

-- Split Placement-A split placement occurs when parents are each primary placement for at least one of the couple's children.
-For example, ex-wife would be the primary placement to a couple's daughter, while ex-husband would be the primary placement of the couple's son.
-In this situation, both parents' incomes will be considered, and the placement of any children would be taken into consideration when calculating a support amount.
+- Split Placement– A split placement occurs when parents are each primary placement for at least one of the couple’s children.
+For example, the ex-wife would be the primary placement of a couple’s daughter, while the ex-husband would be the primary placement of the couple’s son.
+In this situation, both parents’ incomes will be considered, and the placement of any children will be taken into consideration when calculating a support amount.
 The parent who would have been ordered to pay the higher amount would pay the difference to the other parent.

-- Serial Families-In the event a parent has to pay support for children in multiple or "serial" families, the support order will factor in other existing child support orders when calculating child support in you case.
-In other words, a parent’s support obligation outside of the subject order will be considered before calculating your child support.
+- Serial Families– In the event a parent has to pay support for children in multiple or “serial” families, the support order will factor in other existing child support orders when calculating child support in your case.
+In other words, a parent’s support obligation outside of the subject order will be considered before calculating your child’s support.